Voluntary administration: A guide for creditors

 - the periods when funds will be drawn to pay the fees

-- the estimated total amount, or range of amounts, of total fees
+- the estimated total fees or range of fees

-- an explanation of the likely impact the fees will have on any dividends to creditors
+- an explanation of the likely impact the fees will have on any payments to creditors

-- such other information that will assist in assessing the reasonableness of the fees claimed.
+- other information that will assist you to determine whether the fees claimed are reasonable.

-If you are in any doubt about how the fees were calculated, ask for more information.
+If you are in any doubt about how the fees were calculated, ask the voluntary administrator or deed administrator for more information.

-Apart from fees, the voluntary administrator and deed administrator are entitled to reimbursement for out-of-pocket expenses that have arisen in carrying out their administration.
+Apart from fees, the voluntary administrator and deed administrator are entitled to reimbursement for out-of-pocket expenses.
 This reimbursement may require creditor, committee of inspection or court approval.

 For further information, see Information Sheet 85 Approving fees: A guide for creditors (INFO 85).

 Instead of convening a creditors’ meeting, the voluntary administrator or deed administrator can put proposals to creditors by giving notice in writing.

 This notice must be given to each creditor entitled to receive notice of a meeting and: